fernandagil/MS3/README.md

 I took inspiration from [Juan Stelling](https://github.com/juanstelling/MS3_breaktasty) for the error handlers.

+The code to implement the flash messages is from [JavaScriptio](https://javascriptio.com/view/1956134/how-to-show-flash-messages-in-bootstrap-modal-window).

 All the information about the movies and some reviews were obtained from [IMDB](https://www.imdb.com/).

 ### 6.2 Media